dingbat/clockout/readme.md

 ```
 $ clock in
 ```
 at the command line.
-The current time will be logged in `clock.yaml`, and the time for your next commit will be calculated from there.
+The current time will be logged in `clock.yaml`, and the time for your next commit will be calculated from the clock-in time to the time that you `git commit`.
+Nothing more.

-Let's say after committing a feature you spend some time doing QA, or work outside of Git.
-How to log those hours?
-You guessed it:
+Let's say you've committed a feature and you're now spending time doing QA, writing emails, or any work outside of Git.
+How can you log those additional hours?
+Welp,
 ```
 $ clock out
 ```